Schedule Your Diagnostic Consultation

 The entire facility is being equipped to run on solar energy.
 Apple was in the crosshairs of many critics when the former tenant of the facility, GT Advanced Technology, was driven into bankruptcy trying to supply sapphire glass for iPhones to the computing and mobile giant.

 This move by Apple will raise the bar quite high for data center operators around the world to embrace renewable energy resources.
-Apple is no stranger to innovation, however it has never built a solar energy farm to create 70 megawatts (MW) of power before.
+Apple is no stranger to innovation.
+However, it has never built a solar energy farm to create 70 megawatts (MW) of power before.

 Solar Power

 The i/o Data Center in Phoenix was thought to have made great advances in solar energy about five years ago when it installed enough solar panels to create about 4.5 MW of power.
-The Phoenix One Googleplex has about eleven acres of roof real estate and it is covered in solar panels.
+The Phoenix One Googleplex has about eleven acres of roof real estate, and it is covered in solar panels.

 Despite the abundance of sunny days in the Arizona desert region, solar power is more than twice as costly to source as grid power.
-Data centers which commit to running on solar don’t do so to save money, it is a commitment to reducing a company’s carbon footprint and to reducing the impact data centers have on climate change.
+Data centers that commit to running on solar don’t do so to save money, it is a commitment to reducing a company’s carbon footprint and to reducing the impact data centers have on climate change.

 Green Energy in Phoenix